 The layout includes three fictional railroads, the Class 1 Hudson, Delaware and Ohio; the Trenton Northern, an interurban and traction line; and the Rahway River, a short line.
 Each railroad interchanges with the others but has its own operating crew and procedures.

-Upon completion, the Hudson, Delaware and Ohio (HD&O) mainline will run from Hoboken, NJ to Pittsburgh, PA, where it interchanges with the Baltimore and Ohio.
+Upon completion, the Hudson, Delaware and Ohio (HD&O) mainline will run from Hoboken, NJ to Pittsburgh, PA, where it interchanges with the Baltimore and Ohio RR.
 There is a branch line which runs from Summit, NJ to Gladstone and other branch lines are also planned.
 Interchanges with the Trenton Northern are located in both Jim Thorpe, PA, on the HD&O main, and Bernardsville, NJ, on the Gladstone Branch.
 In Jim Thorpe there will be another interchange with the Mauch Chunk Terminal Railroad which is still under construction.
-In Summit the railroad links up with the Rahway River.
+In Summit, the railroad links up with the Rahway River RR.

 The Trenton Northern Transportation and Light Company’s line runs from Trenton, NJ to Northhampton, PA.
 Branches run to Jim Thrope and Bernardsville with the previously mentioned connections with the HD&O. The Trenton Northern also has an interchange with the Rahway River in Allentown, PA.